yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

     Third-party tools used for migration assessment of physical servers will also provide cost estimates for the migrated workload.
 For details such as use of discounted rates, check with the vendor.

-9.  **Design:** How can Fabrikam optimize their cost estimate, prior to migration?
+2. How can Fabrikam optimize their cost estimate, prior to migration?

-    **Solution:** For VMware, Fabrikam should use the configuration parameters in Azure Migrate available to tune their migration assessment.
+    For VMware, Fabrikam should use the configuration parameters in Azure Migrate available to tune their migration assessment.
 Many of these parameters will have an impact on the cost estimate.
 They include:
     - Azure region
     - VM pricing tier (Basic or Standard)
     - Disk type (Standard HDD, Standard SSD, Premium SSD)